LiskHQ/lisk-docs/docs/docs-user/staking/staking.md

 ```

 The current value of `totalWeight` can be checked in the [Rewards contract](https://blockscout.lisk.com/address/0xD35ca9577a9DADa7624a35EC10C2F55031f0Ab1f?tab=read_proxy).
+`totalDailyRewards` can be calculated by taking the yearly available rewards and dividing it by 365:  `8,000,000 / 365 = 21917`

 ### Example: Reward calculation for 1 vs 2 years
 For example, if someone stakes 100LSK for *1 year*, this would result in the following reward for that day, assuming `totalWeight` is `12462098705` for this example: